-Braiden Chadwick represents commercial, residential, agricultural, and industrial project proponents before local, regional, state and federal administrative agencies in connection with use permits and other entitlements.
+Braiden’s clients include Fortune 500 companies with business interests in California, including commercial, residential, agricultural, and industrial businesses.
+His representation regularly includes appearances before local, regional, state and federal administrative agencies in connection with use permits and other entitlements.
 He handles all aspects of environmental compliance under the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA), land-use permitting and any resulting litigation.
-His permitting work extends from California’s largest ski resorts, to residential developers, oil gas and energy companies, wineries, agricultural entities, mitigation/conservation banks, and mining companies.
+His permitting work extends from California’s largest ski resorts, to residential developers, oil gas and energy companies, wineries, agricultural entities, landfills, mitigation/conservation banks, and mining companies.

 Braiden is also one of California’s leading experts on the Williamson Act.
 He was directly involved on behalf of the solar industry to help shape recent legislation modifying the Williamson Act to accommodate solar facilities on non-productive farmland.
 He also frequently represents multinational oil and mining companies, residential and commercial developers and a variety of landowners on Williamson Act issues, including compatible use determinations, potential litigation, and petitions for cancellation of existing Williamson Act contracts.